 Supplementary Explanations Early Notification of General Shareholder Meetings We are striving to issue notification before the statutory deadline.
-Notice of the 41st Ordinary General Meeting of Shareholders of 2021 was issued on June 8 (Tuesday), 4 days before the statutory deadline.
+Notice of the 42nd Ordinary General Meeting of Shareholders of 2022 was issued on June 7 (Wednesday), 3 days before the statutory deadline.
 From 2015, to give our shareholders ample time to consider the meeting agenda, we began posting the convocation notice at the stock exchange and on our website, prior to the dispatching of the printed convocation notice.
 Setting a Date for our General Shareholder Meetings that Avoids Dates when Many Other Companies Hold Theirs We want as many shareholders as possible to attend our General Meeting of Shareholders and to better understand our Company, and so from 2000 we have chosen a weekend date for this meeting to avoid dates when many companies hold their general shareholders meetings.
 In addition, we also hold a social gathering to give shareholders the opportunity to speak with our Officers and gain a better understanding of our Company.
-Our 41st Ordinary General Meeting of Shareholders of 2021 was held on Saturday, June 26.
+Our 42nd Ordinary General Meeting of Shareholders of 2022 was held on Saturday, June 25.
 Allowing Electronic Exercise of Voting Rights From 2005 we have enabled shareholders to exercise their voting rights by electronic means (via the Internet).
 Participation in the Electronic Voting Platform and Other Activities to Improve the Environment for Institutional Investors to Exercise their Voting Rights From 2007, we have used an electronic voting platform and we have worked to improve the environment in which shareholders exercise their voting rights.
 Providing Convocation Notice in English We participate in an electronic voting platform operated by ICJ, Inc. In addition, we post an English language version of our convocation notice on the Tokyo Stock Exchange website and in the English version of our website.
 Other To help shareholders who attend our Ordinary General Meeting of Shareholders to better understand our Company, we present videos of our business reports at the meeting and hold a social gathering afterwards.
 We also present attendees with our Company's products as gifts.
-(To prevent the spread of the novel coronavirus infection, for the 41st Ordinary General Meeting of Shareholders, we did not hold a social gathering or distribute gifts.)
-From the 37th Ordinary General Meeting of Shareholders of 2017 we have had an interpreter for the hearing-impaired present.
+(To prevent the spread of the novel coronavirus infection, for the 42nd Ordinary General Meeting of Shareholders, we did not hold a social gathering or distribute gifts.)
+From the 37 th Ordinary General Meeting of Shareholders of 2017 we have had an interpreter for the hearing-impaired present.
 This creates a meeting environment that makes it easier for shareholders with hearing disabilities to attend.
-We conducted a live broadcast of the 41st Ordinary General Meeting of Shareholders in response to the novel coronavirus and so that shareholders who were unable to attend the meeting could view the proceedings at home.
+From the 41st Ordinary General Meeting of Shareholders we have conducted a live broadcast of the Meeting as a response to the novel coronavirus and so that shareholders who are unable to attend the meeting can view the proceedings at home.